-Instructor: Doug Armstead- Department of Physics Bowers 127, phone (607) 753-2919 Email: douglas.armstead@cortland.edu Course website: http://facultyweb.cortland.edu/douglas.armstead/S15/Intermedi Robert A. Millikan ate.html Class: Tu and Th 8:30 - 11:20 Bowers 139 Office Hours: Monday and Wednesday $11:00 - 12:00$, Tuesday and Thursday $1:30 - 2:30$, otherwise by appointment Required text: Physics 357 Laboratory Manual , Aphrodite Ahmadi and Richard Wheeler, 2015 edition, unpublished.
+Bowers 127, phone (607) 753-2919 Email: douglas.armstead@cortland.edu Course website: http://facultyweb.cortland.edu/douglas.armstead/S16/Intermediate.html Class: Tu and Th 8:30 - 11:20 Bowe ers 139 Office Hours: Monday and Wednesday $11:00 - 12:00$, Tuesday and Thursday $1:30 - 2:30$, otherwise by appointment Required text: Physics 357 Laboratory Manual , Aphrodite Ahmadi and Richard Wheeler, 2016 edition, unpublished.
 Will be distributed for free on course website .
-Recommended text: Foundations and Applications of Statistics, Randall Pruim ISBN: 9780821852330 Attendance Attendance in the laboratory is mandatory.
-Four or more unexcused classes (or two

-/0 Policy: experiments) will be grounds for failing the course.

-Complementary This laboratory complements Physics 203 and 410.
-Both are useful but neither is a Courses: requirement.

-Grading: Evaluation of Student Grades will be based on the total points accumulated from the following components:

-3 Introductory Laboratories 4 percent total
+Recommended text: Foundations and Applications of Statistics, Randall Pruim ISBN: 9780821852330.
+Attendance Policy: Attendance in the laboratory is mandatory.
+Four or more unexcused classes (or two experiments) will be grounds for failing the course.
+Complementary Courses: This laboratory complements Physics 203 and 410.
+Both are useful but neither is a requirement.
+Grading: Evaluation of Student Grades will be based on the total points accumulated from the following components: 3 Introductory Laboratories Laboratory Four Nine Advanced Laboratories Two Laboratories Re-writes Two In-class Presentations 5 percent total 5 percent 8 percent each 4 percent each 10 percent total acceptable.

-Laboratory Four 5 percent

-Nine Advanced Laboratories 7 percent each

-Two Laboratories Re-writes 6 percent each

-Two In-class Presentations 8 percent total

-Your laboratory reports should NOT simply be a rehash of the laboratory manual. • Writing the lab report in LaTeX is recommended but not required, MS Word is also acceptable.
 You will submit the lab report for the experiment(s) in class at the beginning of the following experiment on a Tuesday, as well as email me a pdf copy.
 The format of the lab report will be similar to the format of a scientific paper.
 It will have the following sections: